 Email: Environment Team

-Southern is currently recycling just under 65% of the total waste it produces.
-Southern recycles everything from plastics, paper, textiles – metal and oil.
-With the recent change of uniform for Southern staff, a recycling programme went underway to send zero old uniform to landfill.
+Southern is currently recycling 74% of waste that could be sent to landfill.
+We recycle everything from plastics, paper, textiles – metal and oil.
+With the last change of uniform for Southern employees, a recycling programme went underway to send zero old uniform to landfill.
 Old uniform will shred and either be returned to the textile industry as raw material for reuse or compacted into briquettes for powering energy from waste generation.
 By doing this, Southern managed to divert 11.64 tonnes of textiles from landfill.

 25% energy reduction at Oxted station